-Register to start downloading data.
+Register for an Earthdata Login to start downloading data.

 Satellite data have been used to track propagation of toxic gases like CO from massive fires; accurate early warnings of such pollution spikes are useful because they give people the option to reduce their risk of exposure to poor air by limiting outdoor activity at these times.

 Satellite data are useful for identifying and tracking ash plumes from volcanic eruptions.
 The use of NRT satellite data for monitoring volcanic plumes is undergoing further developments to enable quantitative retrievals to be produced, which should enable a global capability for volcanic ash monitoring to be introduced.